-Bassmaster pro couple on best sunglasses for fishing
+Bassmaster pro couple talks sunglasses

 As any angler knows, when you’re trying to spot a fish with the sun in your eyes and glaring off the water, a good pair of sunglasses can make or break you.
 Nobody knows this better than someone who fishes for a living, under the pressure of competition.

 “I can’t function without sunglasses, especially on the water,” says Trait Zaldain, who’s been fishing competitively for the last decade, along with her husband Chris Zaldain.
 Both are pros on the Bassmaster tournament circuit, the ultimate competition for anglers.

 Chris, a Bassmaster Elite Series pro, has fished 93 tournaments, placing first twice and second three times, winning more than $700,000 so far.
 He finished second in the Angler of the Year competition at the start of October.